Sleep Apnea Bensalem, PA

 It’s wrong to assume that sleep apnea is just snoring and nothing to worry about.
 Untreated sleep apnea can be incredibly dangerous.
 When you have sleep apnea, you wake up multiple times throughout the night because you can’t breathe, whether you realize it or not.

 You wake up tired even though you think you slept for a decent amount of time.
-You feel fatigued throughout the day and can be confused because you didn’t get enough sleep.
-Sleep is also crucial for memories, so you may also experience memory loss.
+You feel fatigued throughout the day and can be confused because you didn’t sleep enough.
+Sleep is also crucial for memories, so you may experience memory loss.

 Sleep apnea and breathing problems often go hand in hand.
 Your breathing stops when you’re asleep, sometimes multiple times each night.
 Sleep apnea can worsen your symptoms if you already deal with adult asthma.
 You also have a higher risk of further complications with your asthma when you have sleep apnea.
 It can raise your blood pressure, leading to even further breathing complications.
-Because you aren’t getting enough oxygen in general, you also have low blood oxygen levels.
+You also have low blood oxygen levels because you aren’t getting enough oxygen in general.

 Heart and vascular problems are some of the most severe you experience with sleep apnea.
 Sleep apnea makes you more likely to have higher levels of bad cholesterol, putting you at risk for heart disease.
 Having sleep apnea increases your risk for other heart problems, like strokes, irregular heart rhythm, and heart failure.
 High blood sugar and diabetes are correlated with sleep apnea as well.